-- (1) An area management plan consisting of an approved draft plan remains in force until the end of the plan period for the plan. - (2) An area management plan consisting of an accredited existing planning document remains in force until the first of the following happens- - (a) the end of 10 years after the accreditation; - (b) the existing planning document stops being in force.
+- (1) An area management plan consisting of an approved draft plan, or an area plan (chief executive), remains in force until the end of the plan period for the plan. - (2) An area management plan consisting of an accredited existing planning document remains in force until the first of the following happens- - (a) the end of 10 years after the accreditation; - (b) the existing planning document stops being in force.

-Subdivision 6 Amending plans
+Subdivision 6 Amending particular plans

-20ZA Definition for sdiv 6
+20ZA Application of sdiv 6